ryan-lab-duke/programming-for-sds-site/README.md

 # Programming for Spatial Data Science

-This repository hosts the code for the online textbook, *Programming for Spatial Data Science* designed by [Johnny Ryan](https://www.johnny-ryan.com/).
+This repository hosts the code for the online textbook, **Programming for Spatial Data Science** designed by [Johnny Ryan](https://www.johnny-ryan.com/).
 The textbook can be accessed at [https://owel-lab.github.io/programming-for-sds-site/](https://owel-lab.github.io/programming-for-sds-site/).

-The course...
+The goal of this course is to introduce students to basic programming concepts in Python and apply these skills to various geospatial problems.
+There are no pre-requisites and students do not need any previous programming experience.
+Each week we will have a short lecture that introduces a new topic.
+In the following assignment, students will apply these new concepts to solve common tasks involving geospatial data.
+During this course, students will become familiar with the main Python packages used for importing, analyzing, and visualizing geospatial data.

-Learning outcomes:
+### Learning outcomes:

-* Learn how think computationally and statistically

-* Improve Python skills
+* Acquire basic Python coding skills

-etc.
+* Implement common programming techniques (e.g. conditional statements, loops, functions).

+* Become familiar with object-oriented programming

+* Identify common geospatial data formats and appropriate Python packages to work with them

+* Perform basic data analysis on table, vector, and raster data

+* Visualize different types of data using Python

+* Recognize the importance of open-source software

 ## Repository Structure